crabzilla/example1/README.md

 ### Applications
 * commands-handler: to receive commands using REST or NATS queues and execute them
 * events-publisher: to scan the event store periodically then publish the new events to a NATS topic
+* events-publisher-ha: same service as above but with High Availability using clustered Vertx (powered by Hazelcast)
 * events-projector: to project events into read model or to project them to integration events and publish them
 * queries-handler: to perform non blocking queries against the read model